Feedback

 Like cyber-security: SLIMalloc was censored and denigrated by the CTO of a cyber-security, U.S. Defense contractor.

-To promote themselves, they often form alliances with other unfair people, and help each-other by constantly attacking their mutual competitors, but most of the time they are just mercenaries available for hire.
+To promote themselves, they often form alliances with similar people, and help each-other by constantly attacking their mutual competitors, but most of the time they are just mercenaries available for hire.
 Microsoft "Evangelims is War" is famous for how such toxic ecosystems have been created and endlessly funded (despite being totally illegal):

 "Evangelism is War", a 1997 "Microsoft confidential" document, was written to train Microsoft employees about how to bribe journalists, consultants and academic sources to have them publish... biased information.